 Something was missing though.
-She was in her early 30’s and like any girl she wanted to get married and have a family.
+Jill was in her early 30’s and like any girl she wanted to get married and have a family.
 The NBA was wonderful, but a wedding and a family was her real dream.
 She had a great job and a great life, yet she still felt alone.
-New York may be the greatest city in the world, but it may also be the loneliest.
+New York may be the greatest city in the world, but it can also be the loneliest.
 Jill longed for something, for someone.

 She found that someone when she met Joseph Hanzalik.
 They met when Jill was paying a visit to her other brother, Kevin.
 Shortly after he met Jill, Joe told Kevin that he was going to marry her.
 It is the kind of thing guys say sometimes without actually meaning it, but Joe meant it.
 He and Jill were married May 16th 2009.

 Jill gave up her job with the NBA and moved to West Dover, Vermont to start her new life with Joe.
 She had never been happier.
 They immediately decided to start a family.
 Jill had always wanted kids, she absolutely adored children.
 She was great with her friend’s kids, jumping at the chance to spend time with them and always bringing them cool NBA swag.
 T-shirts, basketballs, pens, stickers, you name it.
 She loved kids and kids loved her.
 Now she really wanted one of her own.